bbars/utils/js-json-son/README.md

 ### Static functions

-#### JSONSon.prototype.constructor(tree)
+#### JSONSon.prototype.constructor(type)

-Create an instance of JSONSon storing `tree` within private property `this._tree`.
+Create an instance of JSONSon storing `type` within private property `this._type`.
 This object can be safely converted to a JSON if you want to transfer schema itself: `JSON.stringify(new JSONSon(Boolean))`.

 #### JSONSon.prototype.make(data)

-Process and convert values of `data` to types according to declarations in `this._tree`.
+Process and convert values of `data` to types according to declarations in `this._type`.

 #### JSONSon.prototype.parse(json)

 Parse string value `json` and invoke `JSONSon.prototype.make` internally.

-#### static JSONSon.make(tree, data)
+#### static JSONSon.make(type, data)

 There's no need to instantiate a JSONSon when you dont need it.
-You can just call this static alternative function to convert values of `data` to types according to declarations in `tree`.
+You can just call this static alternative function to convert values of `data` to types according to declarations in `type`.

-#### static JSONSon.parse(tree, json)
+#### static JSONSon.parse(type, json)

 There's no need to instantiate a JSONSon when you dont need it.
-You can just call this static alternative function to parse `json` and convert its values to types according to declarations in `tree`.
+You can just call this static alternative function to parse `json` and convert its values to types according to declarations in `type`.

 ## Examples